Esri/application-boilerplate-3x-js/README.md

 ## Contributing

-Anyone and everyone is welcome to contribute. :)
+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing
-Copyright 2012 Esri
+Copyright 2013 Esri

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.